mohamedfaridelsherbini/personal_website/docs/DEVELOPMENT.md

 ./gradlew test
 ```

 Snapshot expectations for the home page and the featured project live in `infrastructure/src/test/resources/snapshots/`.
-To regenerate them after copy tweaks, set `UPDATE_SNAPSHOTS=true` before running the tests or wire the environment variable into your Jenkins job.
+To regenerate them after copy tweaks, set `UPDATE_SNAPSHOTS=true` before running the tests or add the environment variable to your GitHub Actions workflow.

 ### 6. Run Lint
 ```bash
 ./gradlew ktlintCheck
 ```
-Runs the same quality gate that Jenkins enforces before packaging.
+Runs the same quality gate that GitHub Actions enforces before packaging.

 Need the standalone CLI for quick checks?
 Install it without committing big binaries:
 ```bash